freeCodeCamp/news-legacy/src/pages/regex-was-taking-5-days-flashtext-does-it-in-15-minutes.md

 To resolve this, I wrote a regular expression (Regex) to replace all known synonyms with standardized names.
 The Regex replaced “Javascripting”with “JavaScript”, which solved 1 problem but created another.

-> <span class="markup--quote markup--pullquote-quote is-other" name="anon_2064928accd" data-creator-ids="anon">Some people, when confronted with a problem, think
+> Some people, when confronted with a problem, think
 > “I know, I’ll use regular expressions.”
-Now they have two problems.</span>
+Now they have two problems.

 The above quote is from this [stack-exchange question](https://softwareengineering.stackexchange.com/questions/223634/what-is-meant-by-now-you-have-two-problems) and it came true for me.